Aayush786-21/damn_project/README.md

 # QR Dance

 QR Dance is a Python Flask-based application designed to manage student attendance using QR codes.
-This project allows administrators to register students and teachers, capture attendance via QR codes, and view attendance records.
+This project allows administrators to register students, capture attendance via QR codes, and view attendance records.

 ## Features